jabirali/bodge/paper.md

 system = Hamiltonian(lattice)

 with system as (H, Δ):
+    for i, j in lattice.bonds():
+        H[i, j] = -t * σ0
     for i in lattice.sites():
         if i[0] < 32:
             H[i, i] = -μ * σ0
             Δ[i, i] = -Δs * jσ2
         else:
             H[i, i] = -μ * σ0 - Mz * σ3
-    for i, j in lattice.bonds():
-        H[i, j] = -t * σ0

 H = system.matrix(format="csr")
 ```
 You can use this Hamiltonian to easily implement your own sparse matrix algorithms.
-Alternatively, Bodge provides several convenience methods to e.g. calculate the local density of states, free energy, etc. of the system for you.
-More such convenience methods are currently under development.
+Alternatively, Bodge provides several convenience methods to e.g. calculate the density of states, free energy, etc. More such convenience methods are currently under development.

 # Acknowledgements